What strikes your mind as I call out for Oyster Bay?

-Use it both ways like kitchens – either paint the walls in Oyster Bay and let the door and window frames in white – or else – paint the frames in Oyster Bay and let the walls be white!
+For example, kin a kitchen paint the walls in Oyster Bay and let the door and window frames in white – or – paint the frames in Oyster Bay and let the walls be white.

 Both ways, I guarantee a charming appearance!

 So, has Oyster Bay been able to win your heart?
 Are you going to use this color for your home interiors?